Sharon Springs, New York: Local successes and Village enterprise

-Another Village business is Beekman 1802 Mercantile, which was founded in 2008 by Dr. Brent Ridge and author Josh Kilmer-Purcell with the help of soap craftsman Debbie McGillicuddy and her ability to market homemade goat milk soap.
-The business focuses primarily on the markets of artisanal beauty, food, and decor products.
-It has also been featured in publications and on The Martha Stewart Show.
-A Planet Green cable network reality television series, The Fabulous Beekman Boys, followed Ridge and Kilmer-Purcell and their efforts to build a rural business in 2010 and 2011.
+Another Village business is Beekman 1802 Mercantile, which was founded in 2008 by Dr. Brent Ridge and author Josh Kilmer-Purcell with the help of soap craftsman Debbie McGillicuddy.
+The business has been featured in publications and on The Martha Stewart Show.
+A Planet Green cable network reality television series, The Fabulous Beekman Boys, followed the efforts to build a rural business in 2010 and 2011.
 The show is notable for its cameo appearances by Martha Stewart, Rosie O'Donnell and other celebrities.

 The 177 structures in the Village appear on the National Register of Historic Places as a mineral resort.
 The Village won a grant from the New York State Council for the Humanities to establish a self-guided walking tour through Sharon Springs in 1997.
 There are plaques that remain to present day in Main Street that allow guests to take the tour.
 Because many structures no longer stand today, historic photos and informative text on the plaques help visitors to imagine the town's grandeur of a prior time.

 The boutique trade in bed and breakfast type inns has allowed the Village to take advantage of the sweeping valley and rolling hill type geography of the community for benefit of the town's economy.
-A few such historic Sharon Springs inns that have been restored to their original state include the Edwardian Edgefield at 153 Washington Street, the Victorian New York House B&B at 110 Center Street, and the Country Manor Inn located on Route 20 at the edge of the Village.
 Several other inns, beds and breakfast, and houses offering rooms for rent currently operate in and near the Village.

 Other entrepreneurs who have moved to the Village continue to contribute to its the city's growth as word of the area's rebirth has spread to neighboring towns, the county, and surrounding regions during the 21st century.
-One such example would be Tom Jessen, who started and operated Foxglove Press, a fine letterpress print shop, in Sharon Springs from 2006 to 2010 before relocating his operations to Maine.
-His cards can still be found in the Village Hall Galleries.

-The biggest employer for the Village is a Walmart distribution center, though there is no actual Walmart in town.
-A Dollar General is one of the residents main sources for staple items, though it is technically outside of the Village's limits.
+The biggest employer for the Village is a Walmart distribution center; however, there is no actual Walmart in town.